 Ingredients Needed

-- 300g / 10.5oz white fish (cod, haddock), skin off, pin-boned
+- 300g / 10.5oz white fish (cod or haddock), skin off and pin-boned

-- 1 bunch spring onions, washed and trimmed
+- 1 bunch spring onions, trimmed

 - 4 soft corn tortillas (Nagual brand recommended)